 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.

-Allergen alert: This product contains herring, herring meal, salmon meal, natural salmon flavor, salmon oil and dried egg product which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains herring, herring meal, salmon meal, salmon oil and dried egg product which may be problematic for cats who suffer from seafood or eggs food allergies.

 All the product information on this page is based on data collected from